TALK TO SALES

 3. Have questions ready

 Start with an introduction and a few open-ended questions to help everyone warm up and get comfortable with the remote setting.
-Many interviewers ask, “can you tell me about your background?” to help break the ice.
+Many interviewers ask, “Can you tell me about your background?” to help break the ice.

 You’ll want to ask a mix of questions that help you identify the candidate’s strengths and weaknesses and how they’ll fit into your company culture.